Thinking of moving off the grid? Starting an organic farm or CSA? Are you part of a group considering pooling resources and homesteading together?

 Reason #4: Less Regulation: Face it amigos, you just can’t fart in the U.S. anymore without a permit!
-Seriously, come south of the border and you’ll discover a sense of freedom you would never have dreamed of.
-Whether you plan to sell in a farmer’s market such as one of the three or four thriving ones in Puerto Vallarta alone, or if you’re planning a CSA, selling to restaurant’s, simply just growing for yourself, you can count on minimal regulation once you’ve crossed the border and made your way south.
+Seriously, come south of the border and you’ll discover a sense of freedom you would never have dreamed of back in the United States or Canada.
+Whether you plan to sell in a farmer’s market such as one of the three or four thriving ones in Puerto Vallarta alone, or if you’re planning on having a CSA, selling to restaurant’s, or simply just growing for yourself, you can count on minimal regulation once you’ve crossed the border and made your way south.

-Secreto Numero Dos: The really good news is that if you’re still not convinced, there’s a secret spot I can tell you about where you can come dip your toe in the water (literally) and try the idea on first before plunging in.
-You, our new amigos are cordially invited to come spend some time with us in beautiful Mayto!
-Our off grid goat ranch + sustainability center has a campground where you can beat the winter and hang out for a while.
-We also have work exchange programs, internships, and even the possibility of homesteading or other longer term involvement.
-Check us out! http://www.ranchosolymar.com
+If you’re still not sure and want to make a test run first, come spend some time with us in beautiful Mayto!
+Our off grid goat ranch + sustainability center has a campground and guest house where you can beat the winter and hang out for a while.
+We also have work exchange programs, a very affordable, hands-on education program, and even the possibility of longer-term involvement.
+Check us out! www.ranchosolymar.com